harfang3d/dogfight-sandbox-hg2/tutorial-Add_quad_custom_texture.md

 ![screenshot](screenshots/hs_15.jpg)

-Use the different types of gizmos to move / orient / scale your shot in the scene:
+Use the different types of gizmos to move / orient / scale your plane in the scene:

 ![screenshot](screenshots/hs_16.jpg)

-Once you have placed your plan, save it:
+Once you have placed your plane, save it:

 ![screenshot](screenshots/hs_17.jpg)